latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-This code is executed during [schema update](/guide/schema_update.html#schema-update).
-You can return extra database alters
+The PluginInterfaceSchemaCheck interface is executed during [schema update](/guide/schema_update.html#schema-update) and allows you to return any additional database alters to be executed.

-that should be executed:
+For example, you can use this to truncate a table if the `truncate-on-init` ORM tag is set to "true"

 ```go{11-16}
 package my_debugger